martinmarchese/martinmarchese/README.md

 I'm Martin..
 IT Geek 🤓 based in Buenos Aires, Argentina [<img src='https://raw.githubusercontent.com/martinmarchese/martinmarchese/main/.github/images/argentina.png' alt='argentina' height='15'>](https://en.wikipedia.org/wiki/Argentina)

-🔭 I'm a software engineer currently working as a Technical Product Owner in the Biotech industry.
+🔭 I'm a software engineer currently working as a Technical Software Product Manager in the Biotech industry.

 Although my current job is on product management, I haven't given up on my passion for coding - you can find some of the work I do as a hobby here. 😜